-It’s used in traditional Indian medicine for constipation, skin diseases, worm infestation, infections and as a natural remedy for colic.
-In Chinese medicine, it’s often recommended in the treatment of fungal diseases, and in the Western world, it has found widespread use in the cosmetic, pharmaceutical and food industries.
-In fact, the manufacturing of aloe vera extracts is one of the largest botanical industries in the world.
+In traditional Indian medicine, aloe vera is used for constipation, skin diseases, worm infestation, infections and as a natural remedy for colic.
+And in Chinese medicine, it’s often recommended in the treatment of fungal diseases.

 Aloe gel is the clear, jelly-like substance found in the inner part of the aloe plant leaf.
 Aloe latex comes from just under the plant’s skin and is yellow in color.
 Some aloe products are made from the whole crushed leaf, so they contain both gel and latex.

-Aloe vera contains many vitamins and minerals vital for proper growth and function of all the body’s systems.
+Aloe vera contains many vitamins and minerals that are vital for proper growth and function of all body systems.
 Here’s an easy explanation of aloe vera’s active components:

 - Aloe vera contains antioxidant vitamins A, C and E — plus vitamin B12, folic acid and choline.